gromacs/gromacs/docs/release-notes/2026/major/highlights.rst

 * Experimental support for `H5MD`_ as a trajectory output format for ``mdrun``.

+* Full support for using HIP as the GPU backend for AMD devices.

 ..
 Note to developers!
    Please use """"""" to underline the individual entries for fixed issues in the subfolders, otherwise the formatting on the webpage is messed up.